CornellPhysicsWiki/cornellphysicswiki.github.io/contribute/contributing_guide.md

 <img src="/imgs/pull_request_3.png">

 Enter some comments about your changes so that the website administrators/reviewer knows what changes you made.
 On the right, you will need to add at least one reviewer.
-This reviewer must be a website administrator and can be any of the people below:
+This reviewer must be a website administrator and can be any of the people in the [CornellPhysicsWiki](https://github.com/orgs/CornellPhysicsWiki/people) page.

-- Fatima Yousuf (fatimayousuf)
-- Colin Murphy (colincmurphy)
-- Ved Sriraman (sriramanved)
-- Ariel Marxena (arixena24)
-- Stella Dang (stelladang)
-- Devisree Tallapaneni (devisreet)

 Click "Create Pull Request".
 You're reviewer might suggest some edits to your changes.
 Once your changes are approved, the website will be updated.
 Most of the time, as soon as we get around to reviewing your changes, we’ll just accept them.